 Signing Java .jar Files with the CLI (Command Line Interface) Command Jarsigner

-When using your EV Code Signing Certificate to sign code, a digital signature is applied to your code.
-This digital signature boosts customer confidence in the code that they are about to download, and helps to improve the adoption of your Java applications.
-Many end-users simply cancel downloads or installations when they receive a warning that an unknown publisher signed the code.
+When you use your certificate to sign code, a digital signature is applied to your code.
+This digital signature boosts customer confidence in the code they are about to download and helps to improve the adoption of your Java applications.
+Many end-users cancel downloads or installations when they receive a warning that an unknown publisher signed the code.

-How To Sign .jar Files Using the CLI Command Jarsigner
+Sign .jar Files using the CLI Command Jarsigner

-In the JDK folder, push and hold Shift, right-click on the bin folder, and select Open command window here.
+3. In the JDK folder, push and hold Shift, right-click on the bin folder, and select Open command window here

-To view the DigiCert® EV Code Signing Certificate and the certificate alias on the token:
+4. To view your code signing or EV code signing certificate and the certificate alias on the token:

 Keystore type: PKCS11